-As part of the Annual Strategy Review and Business Planning process, RMG undertakes an independent review of Macquarie's strategy and considers how risks identified could individually or in aggregate impact Macquarie's risk profile and risk appetite.
+Strategic risks are considered and managed by the Operating and Central Service Groups.
+As part of Macquarie's Annual Strategy Review and Business Planning process, RMG undertakes an independent review of Macquarie's strategy and considers how risks identified could individually or in aggregate impact Macquarie's risk profile and risk appetite.
 Macquarie's strategy and the outcome of RMG's review together inform the annual review of Macquarie's risk appetite and tolerance settings.